Preadolescence: Hormonal development and the development of secondary sex characteristics

 Early puberty begins as the result of the initiation of the pulsatile gonadotropin-releasing hormone (GnRH) secretion by the hypothalamus; the exact mechanism of this initiation is currently unknown and remains under investigation.
 Pulsatile GnRH secretion results in the pulsatile secretions of gonadotropins Luteinizing Hormone (LH) and Follicle Stimulating Hormone (FSH), which act on the gonads (ovaries in females or testicles in males) to cause increase secretion of sex steroids.
-In females, the predominant sex steroid released is estrogen and in individuals with testicles, the predominant sex steroid released is testosterone.
+In females, the predominant sex steroid released is estrogen and in males, the predominant sex steroid released is testosterone.
 These sex hormones then lead to the development of secondary sex characteristics.

 The stages of puberty can be described with the Tanner scale, also known as the Sexual Maturity Rating, which incorporates measurements and characteristics of primary and secondary sex characteristics.
 For example, genital and breast development, as well as pubic hair growth.
 Pubertal development is regulated by the hypothalamic-pituitary-gonadal (HPG) axis.
 Tanner staging ranges from 1 through 5 (with 5 being the most developed).

 With regards to pubic hair development, the scale goes as follows: Stage 1-no hair; 2-downy hair; 3-scant terminal hair; 4-terminal hair overlying the pubic triangle; 5-terminal hair extending to the thigh.
 With regards to male genitalia development, the scale goes as follows: 1-testes at the same size and proportion of early childhood; 2-enlargement of the scrotum/change in texture of scrotal skin; 3-growth of the penis length-wise; 4-growth of the penis in terms of length and circumference; 5-adult-sized genitalia.

 With regards to female breast development, the scale is as follows: 1-no palpable gland tissue; 2-palpable breast bud under areola; 3-breast tissue palpable outside of areola; 4-areola elevated above breast contour; 5-areolar mound recedes into single breast contour.
 The average age in which both males and females reach Tanner stage 5 of pubertal development is around 15–16.